eclipsesource/tabris-js-docs/docs/2.0/api/NavigationBar.md

 Type: *string*, supported values: `default`, `hide`, `float`, default: `default`

-Controls how the navigation bar is positioned relative to the `tabris.ui.contentView`.
+Controls how the navigation bar is positioned relative to the `ui.contentView`.
 The value `default` places the content above the navigation bar.
 The `hide` option lets the navigation bar disappear, making room for the content.
 The `float` option lets the content flow underneath the navigation bar.

 ### height